hastudillo/nestjs-rate-limiter/README.md

 ## Description

-Simple [Nest](https://github.com/nestjs/nest) application that implements a fixed window rate limiter for two type of routes:
+Simple [Nest](https://github.com/nestjs/nest) application that implements a fixed window rate limiter for two types of routes:

 - `/private`: under Basic Auth, with a default rate limit of 200 req/hour
+  - `/book/{bookId} POST`: creates a book given a body (request weight = 1)...
+Needed to test with real data, not needed for testing rate limiter.
+  - `/book/{bookId} GET`: returns a book given its id (request weight = 1)
+  - `/books GET`: returns all the books (request weight = 5)
 - `/public`: with a default rate limit of 100 req/hour
+  - `/book/{bookId} GET`: returns a book given its id (request weight = 1)

+For further details about the endpoints, please refer to the OpenAPI Swagger [page](http://localhost:3000/api).

 NB.
-For further details about the endpoints, please refer to the OpenAPI Swagger [page](http://localhost:3000/api).
+I am aware the routes and endpoints are not very compliant with the REST standards.

 In order to implement a rate limiter, the application relies on a Redis data store.

-It includes a `development.env` file with the following variables:
+The application includes a `development.env` file with the following needed environement variables:

 - `PORT`: the port in which the application runs (default is 3000)
 - `AUTH_TOKEN`: the base 64 string corresponding to the Basic Auth credentials (by default `am9obkBleGFtcGxlLmNvbTphYmMxMjM=`, corresponding to `john@example.com` : `abc123`; cf. [this online generator](https://www.debugbear.com/basic-auth-header-generator))